-My Lightroom post processing essentials are a few steps that I take with every photo.
-They're very simple, fast and easy to do.
-Check out this video to see how quickly you can make a dramatic improvement to your photos.
+My Lightroom post-processing essentials are a few steps that I take with every photo.
+They're very simple, fast, and easy to do.

 Why Not Just Use the Auto Setting?